danielyaba/gke-private-tunneller/README.md

 #### Using gke_tunnel script
 gke_tunnel script is designed to connect to a vm-instance named bastion-host in the same projet as the GKE cluster.
+If GKE_CLUSTER_NAME was provided to the script as seconds argument the script will connect directly to this cluster.
+If GKE_CLUSTER_NAME wasn't provided then the script will let you the option to choose a cluster based on all cluster from the project provided.
 It connects to the target bastion host through the IAP tunnel and addes aliases to kubectl, kubens and helm commands.

 ```